 Len was worried about how he would cope at home following his recent fall.
 Help & Care were able to inform him about his right to an Individual Needs Assessment from Adult Social Care, and signpost him to care agencies able to help him until he recovered.

 Getting through the day can sometimes be a struggle.
-Especially if you are unwell or need extra help to get around.
+Especially if you are unwell or need extra help to take care of your home.
 This factsheet will signpost you to different services available across Dorset.

 Millions of people in the UK provide unpaid care and support to an adult family member or friend.
 The purpose of this factsheet is to inform carers of their rights and ensure that the reader is updated about carers’ rights and entitlements.